Welcome to Our Little 100 Mile Event

 Bunnies, don’t get wildly exuberant or depressed when you get into an aid station by the miles we will list; they are only approximations, done to make ourselves feel there’s a level of precision when we really know there isn’t.
 Heck, the course is probably a bit longer than 100 miles!

 If you are a Tortoise in our 100, you may have a pacer.
 No pacers for Hares in the 100.
 Only one pacer at a time.
 Pacers may accompany runners from Olympian Hall through Emerald to the finish.
 Any runner over 60 years old may have a pacer for the whole distance.
 Pacers may meet their runner ONLY at crew access aid stations.
 WE WILL HAVE A SHUTTLE TO TRANSPORT PACERS TO AND FROM OLYMPIAN HALL TO FISH CREEK FALLS TRAILHEAD!
 NO PARKING AT THE TRAILHEAD AND NO DRIVING THERE EITHER!
 PLEASE!
-WE WILL ALSO HAVE A SHUTTLE TO TRANSPORT CREW AND PACERS TO DRY LAKE AID STATION FROM OLYMPIAN HALL!
+We will allow crew to access Dry Lake Aid Station but parking is extremely limited.
+PLEASE TRY AND CAR POOL, OR ARRANGE TO HAVE YOUR CREW DROPPED OFF AT DRY.
 Pacers are otherwise responsible for getting themselves to and from aid stations.

 EXCEPTION: Special Gondola-to-Finish-Line Pacers.
 100 Mile Tortoises may have family and friends accompany them from the top of the Gondola down to the finish — approximately the last 4 miles.
 If the Gondola is not running when your runner is expected, hike up.
 It will give you some sense of what the runners have done.
 You are responsible for buying the Gondola ticket.
 We will have a limited number of gondola tickets for sale for $15.